 As we see, the different plans do not differ on both platforms.
 In the case of Tidal, we have omitted other models aimed at the military and emergency teams (emergency medical technicians, police, firefighters and postal service employees) because they are exclusive to the United States.

 Surely the two variants that the service offers of each plan have caught your attention: one normal and the other HiFi (high fidelity).
 And this is the biggest attraction of Tidal, the attention they put on sound quality.
 That is why it is mandatory to address that point.

-Sound quality depends on the compression that audio files undergo so that they can be transmitted smoothly over the network, and is measured by the amount of information transmitted per second.
+Sound quality depends on the compression that audio files undergo so that they can be transmitted smoothly over the net, and is measured by the amount of information transmitted per second.
 Generally in kilobytes.
-Surely on many occasions you have seen the initials “kbps” associated with .mp3 files.
-The lower the bit rate, the higher the audio compression and therefore the lower the sound quality.
+Surely you have seen before the initials “kbps” associated with .mp3 files.
+The lower the bit rate, the higher the audio compression and therefore a lower sound quality.